 The clubrooms are equipped with 12 full size lathes each equipped with chucks and chisels ready for use.
 Three mini lathes are also available for use or for borrowing to take home or outside demonstrations.

-The first and third Saturday mornings of each month are for the Aoraki Polytech Certificate in Woodturning Course.
-For details, contact Cathy Langley.
-Second Saturday is a Working Bee to tidy and clean the clubrooms and the Ornamental Turning Group meets at 1:00 pm.
+The first and third Saturday mornings of each month are for the National Association of Woodworkers Certificate in Woodturning Course.
+For details, contact Lindsay Amies.
+Second Saturday is a Working Bee to tidy and clean the clubrooms.

 From time-to-time the guild also organises a full day demonstration session for members with a visiting woodturner, weekend-long tutorials for beginner and more experienced woodturners, weekend-long participation events, and there is a pre-Christmas sale of work.